syllabix/orimboard/README.md

 ## purpose

-to experiment with implementing latency sensitive web applications with Rust and Web Canvas (via React).
+to experiment with implementing latency sensitive web applications with Rust, Web Canvas and Materialize DB.

 ## project architecture